Scrape a Dynamic Website

 Dynamic websites load content using JavaScript after the initial page load.
-This guide shows how to collect data from these sites using FourA browser tasks.
+This guide shows how to collect data from these sites using FourA's browser endpoint.

 The Problem